vsrinivas/fuchsia/examples/media/video_player/README.md

 The video player currently uses a file reader only, so you'll need to have an accessible file.
 Here's an example command line:

+  @ bootstrap -
-  @ bootstrap launch video_player --path=/data/vid.ogv
+  @boot launch video_player --path=/data/vid.ogv

 In the future, we'll support a network reader as well.

+It's important to use @boot as shown above rather than creating a new bootstrap environment for each invocation of video_player.
+Each instance of the bootstrap environment will create its own instance of audio_server, and multiple audio_servers will conflict when trying to access devices.

 The app responds to mouse clicks (touch on the Acer) and the keyboard.
 Mozart requires a touch to focus the keyboard.
 Touching anywhere but the progress bar